ag-fx/sommd/README.md

 , write
 "dr 1/4 3/4 nt 50 55 54 50"

-The following is supported: Branching, chords, scales, scale shifts, instrument change, velocities, variable definitions, MIDI export, FL Studio score export, chiptune-esque audio export and Java General-MIDI playback.
+The following is supported:
+* Language: Branching, chords, scales, scale shifts, instrument change, velocities, and variable definitions

+* Export/Playback: MIDI, FL Studio score, chiptune-esque audio, and Java General-MIDI playback.

+* UI: Syntax highlighting, error messages, dark and light theme, inbuilt documentation/examples

 The program is split into the following modules:
 * Core: Handles all parsing of text into music formats like MIDI